gain9999/dtm/README.md

 - **Max elevation slider**: Recomputes the color ramp to emphasize lower relief or remove outliers; resets when changing tiles unless multi-select is on.
 - **Opacity slider**: Adjusts how strongly the raster overlay covers the OSM basemap.
 - **Water height slider**: Expands connected flood regions by virtually raising the water surface; tinted pixels and the connected-cell counter update live.
-- **Base river level / Min river cells**: Numeric inputs that control which low-lying components seed flood growth so you can focus on major rivers or explore smaller tributaries.
+- **Base river level / Min river cells**: Numeric inputs that control which low-lying components seed flood growth, plus a dynamic water-height slider that can sit 12 m above that base.
 - **Multi-select toggle**: Keeps previously fetched cells on the map and aggregates stats in the legend.
-- **Search**: Supports Thai province names, common aliases, or explicit `latitude,longitude` pairs.
+- **Search**: Supports province names, world cities (via the CSV fallback), common aliases, or explicit `latitude,longitude` pairs.
+- **Locate**: Click the GPS button (bottom-right) to request geolocation and center the map on the detected coordinates.

 ## Data & Credits
 - DEM: [Ho & Hengl (2025) Global Ensemble Digital Terrain Model 30 m (GEDTM30)](https://doi.org/10.5281/zenodo.14900181).